Skip to Main Content

 • Ask a classmate or explore relevant course forums.
 Your question may have already been answered

-• Post the question in a relevant course forum.
+• Post your question in a relevant course forum.
 Others may want to know the same thing

 If you still are unsure seek clarification from your tutor or course coordinator.